Shrew: Echolocation

 The only terrestrial mammals known to echolocate are two genera (Sorex and Blarina) of shrews, the tenrecs of Madagascar, bats, and the solenodons.
 These include the Eurasian or common shrew (Sorex araneus) and the American vagrant shrew (Sorex vagrans) and northern short-tailed shrew (Blarina brevicauda).
 These shrews emit series of ultrasonic squeaks.
 By nature the shrew sounds, unlike those of bats, are low-amplitude, broadband, multiharmonic, and frequency modulated.
 They contain no "echolocation clicks" with reverberations and would seem to be used for simple, close-range spatial orientation.
 In contrast to bats, shrews use echolocation only to investigate their habitats rather than additionally to pinpoint food.
 Except for large and thus strongly reflecting objects, such as a big stone or tree trunk, they probably are not able to disentangle echo scenes, but rather derive information on habitat type from the overall call reverberations.
 This might be comparable to human hearing whether one calls into a beech forest or into a reverberant wine cellar.

 Classification

 The 385 shrew species are placed in 26 genera, which are grouped into three living subfamilies: Crocidurinae (white-toothed shrews), Myosoricinae (African shrews), and Soricinae (red-toothed shrews).
 In addition, the family contains the extinct subfamilies Limnoecinae, Crocidosoricinae, Allosoricinae, and Heterosoricinae (although Heterosoricinae is also commonly considered a separate family).
+A new genus was tentatively erected, Nagasorex along with the description of a new species, but as of 2025 this genus and species status has not been confirmed.